-- Role model talking about food in a neutral, non-judgemental manner.
+- Role model talking about food in a neutral, non-judgmental manner.

 - Consider that growing children have different nutritional needs (including requirements for calories, calcium and dietary fat), compared to adults.

-- Consider curriculum links with school nutrition programs such as Farm to School BC , or take a trip to a local farm, forest, or shore.
+- Consider curriculum links to food-based activities or program such as Farm to School BC , or take a trip to a local farm, forest, or shore.

 - Connect students with an Elder or a farmer to learn about growing, harvesting, and preparing local or traditional foods.